 Thanks to this result and Theorem \ref{thm:3}, we can freely move between the languages of virtual support functions, $\T$-Cartier divisors, and toric line bundles with a toric section.

 \begin{notn} Let $\Psi $ be a virtual support function, we write $((L_{\Psi },z_{\Psi }),s_{\Psi })$ for the toric line bundle with toric section associated to the $\T$-Cartier divisor $D_{\Psi }$ by Theorem \ref{thm:27}.
-When we do not need to make explicit the vector $z_{\Psi }$, we will simply write $(L_{\Psi },s_{\Psi })$. \nomenclature[aL23]{$L_{\Psi }$}{toric line bundle determined by a virtual support function} \nomenclature[as23]{$s_{\Psi }$}{toric section determined by a virtual support function} \nomenclature[az23]{$z_{\Psi }$}{toric structure determined by a virtual support function} Conversely, given a toric line bundle $L$ with toric section $s$ we will denote $\Psi_{L,s}$ the corresponding virtual support function. \end{notn}
+When we do not need to make explicit the vector $z_{\Psi }$, we will simply write $(L_{\Psi },s_{\Psi })$. \nomenclature[aL23]{$L_{\Psi }$}{toric line bundle} \nomenclature[asa23]{$s_{\Psi }$}{toric section} \nomenclature[az23]{$z_{\Psi }$}{toric structure} Conversely, given a toric line bundle $L$ with toric section $s$ we will denote $\Psi_{L,s}$ the corresponding virtual support function. \end{notn}

 We next recall the relationship between Cartier divisors and Weil divisors in the toric case. \begin{defn} A \emph{$\T$-Weil divisor} on a toric variety $X$ is a finite formal linear combination of hypersurfaces of $X$ which are invariant under the torus action. \end{defn}